 The Project SEARCH High School Transition Program is a unique, business-led, one-year school-to-work program that occurs entirely at the workplace.
-This program is specifically designed to meet the needs of youth with disabilities.
-In order to qualify for program participation, youth must have had an Individualized Education Plan or 504 plan while in secondary school.
-The program emphasizes total workplace immersion, facilitating a seamless combination of classroom instruction, career exploration, and hands-on training through worksite rotations.
+Total workplace immersion facilitates a seamless combination of classroom instruction, career exploration, and hands-on training through worksite rotations.
 Project SEARCH has been active in Hall County for more than yen years.
 WSGM plays a vital role in preparing youth for working the assigned rotation at the local hospital.
 WSGM utilizes WIOA funding to provide necessary work items such as school and work uniforms for eligible youth.
 WSGM also provides necessary supplies for classroom instruction including laptops, printers, and copy paper.
 During the Project SEARCH training period, eligible youth also receive transportation supportive service assistance.